 Nerve tissue carries messages throughout the bodies of animals (humans included).
-These messages come "from the top," your brain.
-This is a big bundle of nerve cells.
+These messages come from the brain, which is a big bundle of nerve cells.
 The brain directs all activities in the body through the nerve cells.
 At the same time, messages are being relayed back to the brain, which interprets them and decides what to do with the information.
-If you touch a hot stove, the message zips up to your brain, and the brain instantaneously sends back the message Ouch!
+If you touch a hot stove, the message zips up to your brain, and the brain instantaneously sends back the message, Ouch!
 Move away!

 The brain of an adult person weighs about three pounds.
 If you want to imagine that in more familiar terms, there is enough room inside your skull to hold the contents of a can of soda.
 Your brain takes care of a lot of jobs.
 Is the human brain really big, compared to other animals' brains, relative to their body size?
 Not really.
-But one big difference seems to be that a human brain has a very bumpy, fold-ed-up cerebral cortex (the outer layer of the cerebrum).
-This is the part of the brain that handles thought, memory, language, reasoning, voluntary movement, information processing . . . the part that you are using right now!
+But one big difference seems to be that a human brain has a very bumpy, folded-up cerebral cortex (the outer layer of the cerebrum).
+This is the part of the brain that handles thought, memory, language, reasoning, voluntary movement, information processing, etc. It is the part of the brain that you are using right now!